How Modern Treasury Invented Event Locking

 The engineers at Modern Treasury realized that the version number didn’t need to live inside the Accounts table.
 It could have its own, separate Account Version table, related one-to-one to the Accounts, with a column named “lock_version”.

 In this approach, new Journal Entries aren’t created in isolation.
-They’re wrapped inside a transaction with incrementing the lock_version value.
+They’re wrapped inside a transaction with the operation that increments the value inside lock_version.
 This is like an optimistic lock, except it is now the server, not the database, that decides if the lock_version is correct, or if the transaction needs to be rolled back entirely.

 The trade-off is that the server has more responsibility for ensuring the integrity of the data.
 But in my case, I had already moved that responsibility to the server with my types!